ruifgmonteiro/python_oracledb/README.md

 # Automate-PL-SQL
-Python scripts to automate Oracle DB management.
+Python scripts to automate and increase efficiency in Oracle DB management.